Get free admission tickets and big savings on top attractions, museums, shopping, and tours with the Berlin Welcome Card All Inclusive.

 The Berlin Welcome Card All Inclusive gives free admission to some of the top sights in Berlin making it excellent value for money.
 It can pay for itself when two to three sites are visited per day.

-(No matter how or when you get your tickets for the Pergamon and Neues Museums, make free online time slot reservations on the state museums website – it may be done without buying or already having an actual admission ticket!)
+(No matter how or when you get your tickets for the Neues Museums and Neue Nationalgalerie, make free online time slot reservations on the state museums website – it may be done without buying or already having an actual admission ticket!)

-In contrast to the cheaper Berlin Welcome Cards that are principally public transportation travel cards with savings on tickets to attractions, the Berlin Welcome Card All Inclusive is primarily a good deal for the free admission tickets.
-Somewhat ironically given the name, public transportation for zones ABC may be added to the All Inclusive card (fairly cheaply too) but in that case a physical ticket must be collected from a tourist office.
+In contrast to the cheaper Berlin Welcome Cards which are principally public transportation travel cards with savings on tickets to attractions, the Berlin Welcome Card All Inclusive is primarily a good deal for the free admission tickets.
+Somewhat ironically given the name, public transportation for zones ABC may be added to the All Inclusive card (fairly cheaply too) but in that case a physical ticket must be collected from a tourist office, or print out the ticket on an A4 sheet — mobile phone tickets are still no accepted on transportation.

-The Berlin Welcome Card All Inclusive may be bought online or at any of the Visit Berlin tourist information offices – currently at Tegel Airport (TXL), Hauptbahnhof Main Train Station, Europa Center (near the Zoo), Alexanderplatz and in the Brandenburger Tor.
-There is no Visit Berlin office at Schönefeld Airport (SXF).
+The Berlin Welcome Card All-Inclusive may be bought online or at any of the Visit Berlin tourist information offices – currently at Berlin Brandenburg Airport, Hauptbahnhof Main Train Station, Humboldt Forum, and in the Brandenburger Tor.

 The Berlin Welcome Card All Inclusive is available for 48 hours, 72 hours, 4, 5, or 6 days.
 Get the best value out of the shorter versions by entering a major sight in the final hour of validity.
 The day versions are valid until midnight on the last day, so use early morning on the first day.

 Given the name, it is somewhat ironic that public transportation must be added separately but this option does add considerable further savings.
-(The main reason is that transportation cannot currently be included in mobile tickets.)
-Transportation may be added to the adult tickets only, as up to three children are allowed for free onto Berlin public transportation with an adult pass.
+Transportation may be added to the adult tickets only, as up to three children (up to 14 years old) are allowed for free onto Berlin public transportation with an adult pass.
 The transportation pass covers Berlin ABC – all of Berlin, including both Tegel and Schönefeld airports, Potsdam (Schloss Sans Souci) and Oranienburg (Sachsenhausen).

 The card is automatically activated at the first moment of use.
 The transportation option is a separate paper ticket – stamp it in the yellow validation machines on buses or station platforms on the first time of use only.
-(After that simply show the ticket to the driver or inspector on request.)
+A printed ticket with a start date and time should not be validated again, as the validity is as per the original booking and clearly printed out.
+After the first validation, simply show the ticket to the driver or inspector on request — no validation is needed on further journeys.

 At many museums, the ticket counter may be skipped – go straight into the exhibition area but note that the free audio guides at the state museums are usually picked up at a separate counter before entering the exhibition halls.